psygreg/linux-psycachy/README.md

 The script includes advanced configuration options for users who want to fine-tune their kernel:

-- **CachyOS Configuration**: Enable optimizations specific to CachyOS.
+- **CachyOS Configuration**: Enable all optimizations from CachyOS.
+This is not guaranteed to work.
 - **CPU Scheduler**: Choose between different schedulers like Cachy, PDS, or none.
 - **LLVM LTO**: Select between Thin and Full LTO for better optimization.
 - **Tick Rate**: Configure the kernel tick rate according to your system's needs.